zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ### Sliding Window Technique

-This technique shows how a nested _`for`_ loop in a few problems can be converted to single _`for`_ loop and hence reducing the time complexity.
+This technique shows how a nested _`for`_ loop in a few problems can be converted to a single _`for`_ loop and hence reducing the time complexity.
 It can be best understood with the window pane in bus, consider a window of length **n** and the pane which is fixed in it of length **k**.

-Applying sliding window technique :
+Applying the sliding window technique :

-- We compute the sum of first k elements out of n terms using a linear loop and store the sum in variable window_sum.
+- We compute the sum of the first k elements out of n terms using a linear loop and store the sum in variable window_sum.
-- Then we will graze linearly over the array till it reaches the end and simultaneously keep track of maximum sum.
+- Then we will graze linearly over the array till it reaches the end and simultaneously keep track of the maximum sum.
-- To get the current sum of block of k elements just subtract the first element from the previous block and add the last element of the current block .
+- To get the current sum of the block of k elements just subtract the first element from the previous block and add the last element of the current block.

 For example, given an array as `{5, 2, -1, 0, 3}` and fixed window size is `3`.